Measuring Peak and Pulse Power

 by Dr. Dan Dobkin version 1.0

 How does a wire dipole antenna work?
-How do we find the resistance

-and the reactance?
 Why does the reactance vanish at an

-appropriate length or frequency?
 Part II: Detailed Estimates of Scattered Voltage

-and Current We will now fill in the details of the calculation
+We will now fill in the details of the calculation

-of scattered current and voltage for a short length of wire with an impinging potential
+of scattered current and voltage for a short

-direct way of understanding how short wire antennas, and by extension other small antennas, interact with traveling electromagnetic waves, in
+RF Cafe - Short Wire Antennas: A Simplified ApproachIn this article we shall try to illustrate a simpler and more direct way of understanding how short wire antennas, and by extension other small antennas, interact with traveling electromagnetic waves, in which we focus on the potentials that result directly from charges and currents.

 CHALLENGE